sahib/rmlint/docs/developers.rst

     Change the installation prefix.
 By default this is ``/usr``, but some users might prefer ``/usr/local`` or ``/opt``.

+:--actual-prefix:

+    This is mainly useful for packagers.
+The ``rmlint`` binary knows where it is installed (which is needed to set e.g. the path to the gettext files).
+    When installing a package, most of the time the build is installed to a local test environment first before being packed to ``/usr``.
+In this case the ``--prefix`` would be set to the path of the temporary build env, while ``--actual-prefix`` would be set to ``/usr``.

 Notable targets
 ~~~~~~~~~~~~~~~